mienaikoe/ziyu/Chapters/Chapter7.md

 "What I came here to announce."

-"Mel told me it's up to each province to decide that for itself.
-She's given the all-clear for Heiko to reveal by hierarchy."
+"Only the senate.
+Mel told me it's up to each province to decide that for itself.
+The governor of Heiko has decided to reveal by hierarchy."

 "What's that?"

-"In order to stave off panic, people are told one-by-one in private rooms and are given tasks to handle and a buddy to look after so they don't just mentally shut down.
+"In order to stave off panic, people are told one-by-one in private rooms and are given tasks to help so they don't just mentally shut down.
 My parents were part of the first test.
 When we had to ration for the winter of ash."

-"I remember learning about it in lecture.
-My parents never really mentioned it much.
+"I remember learning about that.
+My parents never wanted to talk about it.
 I suppose it hit them harder than most."

 "All the farmers were working their hardest for the few days we had until the ash swallowed the sky.
-Then they cursed the air and padded their houses like the rest of us.
+Then they cursed the air and covered their houses like the rest of us.
 They got the same rations as us of course, but the guilt of having nothing to contribute to your town must be crushing."

 "You have no idea.
 We are a proud bunch.
-As steam machinery began to spring up, we held on to the tradition of having every family devoting part of their land and part of their time to farming.
-There's a certain sense with crops that farmers have; no machine could ever copy."
+As steam lines and electric rails began to boom, we held on to the tradition of having every family devoting part of their land and part of their time to farming.
+There's a certain sense with crops that farmers have.
+No machine could ever copy it."

 "Your spirit is admirable."

-I reached for his shoulders under a thin, tightly woven tunic that he wore under his medical aprons.
+I reached for his shoulders under a thin, tightly woven tunic that he usually wore under his medical aprons.
 I reached for comfort more than for attention.

-"What do you know about Fajro?"
+"Kip...
+What do you know about Fajro?"
 I asked.

 "He's just a client.
 I check his leg out every once in a while.
 Why?"

-"Did you know that he used to be a senator for Holragi, and that he had a major falling out with Mel?"
+"Did you know that he used to be a senator for Holragi"

 "No...
+I didn't know about that."

+"Did you know that he had a major falling out with Mel?"

-I didn't know about any of that...
-Lif, that means he could have planned this.
+"I didn't know about any of that...
+That means he could have planned this.
 I could have sent you into a trap."

 "That's what I mean.
-I need to figure out his angle.
 His offer is suspiciously generous.
-He needs me but I don't know what for."
+I think he needs me but I don't know what for."

 "Maybe to get back at Mel."